ianrose/typesettings/README.md

  * It comes with a default 6px baseline to maintain rhythm on all block elements
  * It relies more on using Sass functions combined with vanilla CSS rules rather than mixins to style
  * It uses modular scale values to set font-size
- * It provides settings for adjusting headlines based on screen width
+ * It has optional default type rules, `_typesetted.scss`, that includes settings for adjusting headlines based screen width

 ## How to setup